UNIVERSITY OF WISCONSIN River Falls

 I. Unauthorized or improper use or possession of uniforms, identification cards, badges, or permits.

-J. Failure to exercise good judgment, or being discourteous in dealing with fellow employees, students or the general public.
+J. Failure to exercise good judgment, or being discourteous, in dealing with fellow employees, students or the general public.

 These work rules do not constitute the entire list of violations for which employees may be disciplined.
-Other rules are provided by statutes, by Administrative Code, and by administrative procedures established by management.
+Other rules are provided by statute, by Administrative Code, and by administrative procedures established by management.
 Violations of these rules can also result in appropriate disciplinary action.
 Additional work rules may be established by management to meet special requirements of departments or work units or as circumstances require.

 There may be situations where employees feel that they have not been given fair treatment.
 The employees should discuss these situations with their supervisors.
 If the discussion does not result in a satisfactory resolution, a formal grievance is available to use.
 There are specific procedures that apply to represented and non-represented employees.
 Represented employees should contact their union representatives for specific information related to filing a formal grievance and non-represented employees should contact the Office of Human Resources.